smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ## Marking criteria {#marking}

+{:.info-box}

+This only applies to the reflective portfolio submissions---your weekly videos don't receive individual marks.

-Your portfolio will be assessed entirely based on the provided (pdf) document.
-The marking criteria (based on the [course learning outcomes]({% link 02-outline.md
+Each stage of your portfolio will be assessed entirely based on the submitted (pdf) document.
+The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:
-%})) are:

 - understanding of **fundamental aspects of music computing** including digital synthesis, algorithmic composition and musical interface design